osiris-indoor/osiris/README.md

   If you imported a map (as explained in 1 ), you will see a JSON with information of your buildings.

-#Android demo application
+#Leaflet demo applications
-You can use our sample aplication for testing your maps.
-Just get the code from its [repository] (https://github.com/osiris-indoor/mapviewer-android) and follow the instrucions to compile it using your own server adress.
+You can use our sample aplications for testing your maps.
+Just get the code from the exmaples [repository] (https://github.com/osiris-indoor/osiris-examples).

 #Mapping
 To create your maps follow thsi [instructions] (https://github.com/osiris-indoor/sample-maps/wiki/How-to-map-a-building) and check our sample maps [repository] (https://github.com/osiris-indoor/sample-maps)